 Baby elephants are called calves.

-How long is elephant gestation?
+How long is elephant gestation or pregnancy?

 What do elephants use their tusks for?

 Tusks are actually hugely elongated upper incisor teeth embedded deep in the elephant’s head (up to a third of a tusk is hidden from view).
 Elephant tusks have a variety of uses: as a tool to dig for food or water and to strip bark from trees; as a weapon in battles with rivals; and as a courtship aid – the larger his tusks, the more attractive a male elephant may appear to a female.